-- ix.
+- viii.
+In our opinion and according to the information and explanations given to us, the Company has not defaulted in the repayment of loans or borrowings to any banks and financial institutions existing as at 31 March 2021.
+The company has not availed any loans/borrowings from government and has not issued any debentures. - ix.
 In our opinion and according to the information and explanations given by the management, the monies raised by the Company by way of term loans were applied for the purposes for which those were raised.
 The Company has not raised any monies by way of initial public offer/ further public offer during the year - x.
 Based upon the audit procedures performed for the purpose of reporting the true and fair view of the financial statements and as per the information and explanations given by the management, we report that no fraud by the Company or any fraud on the Company by its officers or employees has been noticed or reported during the year. - xi.
-Based upon the audit procedures performed for the purpose of reporting the true and fair view of the financial statements and as per the information and explanations given to us we report that the managerial remuneration has been paid/provided in accordance with the provisions of section 197 read with Schedule V to the Act. - xii.
+According to the information and explanations given to us, no managerial remuneration has been paid during the year.
+Accordingly, provisions of paragraph 3(xi) of the order are not applicable to the company.

+- xii.
 The Company is not a Nidhi Company and hence reporting under Clause (xii) of the Order is not applicable and hence not commented upon. - xiii.
 Based upon the audit procedures performed for the purpose of reporting the true and fair view of the financial statements and as per the information and explanations given to us, we report that the transactions with the related parties are in compliance with sections 177 and 188 of the Act where applicable and the details as required by the applicable accounting standards have been disclosed in the standalone financial Statements. - xiv.
 According to the information and explanations given to us and based on our examination of the records of the company, the Company has not made any preferential allotment or private placement of shares or fully or partly convertible debentures during the year under audit.
 Accordingly, Clause (xiv) of the Order is not applicable to the company. - xv.
 Based upon the audit procedures performed and as per the information and explanations given to us, we report that the company has not entered into any non-cash transactions of the nature as described in section 192 (1) of the Act. - xvi.
 Based upon the audit procedures performed and according to the information and explanations given to us, we report that the company is not required to be registered under section 45-IA of the Reserve Bank of India Act, 1934.

 For G. D. Apte & Co.
-Chartered Accountants Firm Registration Number: 100 515W
+Chartered Accountants Firm Registration Number: 100 515W UDIN: 21121007AAAAC05733